lgorkemt/spring-crm-rest/README.md

 .
 Run the application:
    a.
 Select the root project folder
    b.
 Right-Click, select Run As > Run On Server (A tomcat server should have been installed in your local machine)
    c.
 The application is secured by using Spring security.
-In memory authentication is used to store user and roles.
+In memory authentication is used to store users and roles.
     (You may find the available users and their roles in DemoSecurityConfig.java)
    d.
 EMPLOYEE role can perform following;